hayeseoin/al2023-on-hyper-v/README.md

 Username and password: ec2-user/password

-    - Optional

-You can automatically add your own SSH key with these commands
+Optional: You can automatically add your own SSH key with these commands

 ```sh
 export SSH_KEY="$(cat ~/.ssh/id_rsa.pub)"